phitazero/modman/readme.md

 `cd` into the instance's directory.
 `modman -M -l <loader> -v <version>`
-will create a modpack and symlink few things I want to have shared (worls, resoursepacks, sharders, etc.) into a shared directory.
+will create a modpack and symlink few things I want to have shared (worlds, resourcepacks, shaders, etc.) into a shared directory.

 After that you'll be able to search for mods with
 `modman -Ss <query>`,